Cameras & accessories

 On February 2021 I have seen a 33% price hike in budget films I like such as ColorPlus 200 and UltraMax 400.
 Despite only temporary during Chinese New Year holiday season, the development cost went up by the same 33%.

 The price of film and development cost is difficult to tell, as the supply depends on the film producers and availability of labs.
 As for myself, I am keeping myself a minimum stock of 30 rolls, expiring in the next 2 years.
-Just to give you an idea—I have taken 1,272 film photos since Jan 2020, which is about 3 rolls per month.
+Just to give you an idea—I have taken 1,272 film photos between Jan 2020 and Feb 2021, which is about 3 rolls per month.
 I probably need at least double of this for the next 2 years.

 Given the resurgence of analog photography in the recent years, I personally anticipate the film price will continue to increase.
 Some film stocks may be discontinued even, as had happened to FujiColor Pro 400H in 2021.
 Therefore I am keeping a good amount of film supplies at home to be on the safe side.